The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Introduction

-From a mathematical viewpoint, many former works have been dedicated to the analysis of the {\em mean} first-passage time (MFPT) and its dependence on the shape, size, and spatial arrangement of the targets in the confining domain.
-If $\X$ denotes the starting point of reflected Brownian motion in a bounded domain $\Omega \subset \R^d$ with a smooth boundary $\pa$, the MFPT $T(\X)$ to a target region $\pa_a \subset \pa$ satisfies the Poisson equation with mixed Dirichlet-Neumann boundary condition:
+One of the simplest and most studied stopping condition is the first arrival onto the targets.
+In this scenario, the efficiency of the diffusive search is usually characterized by the distribution of the first-passage time (FPT) to single or multiple targets \cite{Redner,Schuss,Metzler,Masoliver,Dagdug,Grebenkovbook}.
+Many former works have been dedicated to the analysis of the {\em mean} first-passage time (MFPT) and its dependence on the shape, size, and spatial arrangement of the targets in the confining domain.
+If $\X$ denotes the starting point of reflected Brownian motion in a bounded domain $\Omega \subset \R^d$ with a smooth boundary $\pa$, the MFPT $T(\X)$ to a target region (also called a reactive patch) $\pa_a \subset \pa$ satisfies the Poisson equation with mixed Dirichlet-Neumann boundary condition:

 where $D > 0$ is a constant diffusion coefficient, $\Delta$ is the Laplace operator, and $\partial_n$ is the outward normal derivative.
 The Dirichlet condition on $\pa_a$ characterizes the first-arrival stopping condition (if the particle starts from $\pa_a$, the process is immediately stopped, yielding $T = 0$), whereas the Neumann condition on $\pa_r$ ensures zero flux across the reflecting part of the boundary.
-The mixed boundary condition presents the major challenge in solving this boundary value problem (BVP) in general domains, in which a trivial separation of variables, such as in rectangles or concentric spheres, is not applicable.
-Despite the existence of advanced techniques such as dual integral or series equations \cite{Sneddon}, or the generalized method of separation of variables \cite{Grebenkov19f,Grebenkov20f}, the disk with an arc-shaped target is presumably the only nontrivial example for which an exact explicit solution of (\ref{eq:MFPT}) has been found \cite{Singer06b,Rupprecht15,Grebenkov16,Marshall16}.
+From a mathematical viewpoint, the mixed boundary condition presents the major challenge in solving this boundary value problem (BVP) in general domains, in which a trivial separation of variables, such as in rectangles or concentric spheres, is not applicable.
+Despite the existence of advanced techniques such as dual integral or series equations \cite{Sneddon}, or the generalized method of separation of variables \cite{Grebenkov19f,Grebenkov20f}, the disk with an arc-shaped target is presumably the only nontrivial example, for which an exact explicit solution of (\ref{eq:MFPT}) has been found \cite{Singer06b,Rupprecht15,Grebenkov16,Marshall16}.